ntsklab/thedesk-next/README.md

 ## Development

 ```
-pnpm install --shamefully-hoist
+pnpm install
+npx electron-rebuild
 pnpm run dev
 ```

-Because of `electron-builder`, use `shamefully-hoist` option to launch production build.
+Because of `electron-builder`, use `shamefully-hoist` option to launch production build.(check .npmrc)

 ## Build

 ```
+pnpm install
+npx electron-rebuild

 pnpm run build
 pnpm run pack:win # Windows(able to run on Windows)
 pnpm run pack:linux # Linux(able to run on any OS)
 pnpm run pack:mac # macOS(able to run on macOS)

+pnpm run pack:appx # Windows Microsoft Store
+pnpm run pack:mas # macOS App Store
 ```

 ### Notarize(macOS)

 It is currently set to be notarized with the developer's signature.
-Edit `build/noratize.js`.
-To remove notarization, set `const useNotarize` to `false` in the third line of `build/noratize.js`.
+Edit `build/noratize.js` and `.env` If you want to notarize it by your certification, edit `.env.sample` and rename it to `.env`